strimzi/strimzi.github.io/_posts/2024-03-20-kraft-migration.md

 Effectively, `broker` and `controller` are two different services running on the node within the JVM.
 When in "combined" mode, a node performs both roles with the corresponding responsibilities.
 Using the "combined" mode allows to reduce the number of nodes within the cluster compared to a ZooKeeper configuration.
-It is not recommended for critical use cases as this offer less isolation in case of failures.
+It is not recommended for critical use cases as this offers less isolation in case of failures.
 This mode is useful for small use cases, for example it allows setting up a Kafka development environment by starting a single node.

 ### How to migrate from ZooKeeper to KRaft